-When the University of Alabama unveiled their plan for renovations to several major athletic buildings across campus, they were embarking on a $600 million project dubbed “The Crimson Standard.”
+When the University of Alabama unveiled their plan back in August 2018 for renovations to several major athletic buildings across campus, they were embarking on a $600 million project dubbed “The Crimson Standard.”
 Initial details of the project were vague, only offering a three-dimensional fly-through video and some basic information on how the project would be funded.

-On Friday, the Alabama Board of Trustees approved Phase I of the project, which includes a $75.5 million upgrade to Alabama’s football stadium.
-Davis Architects of Birmingham, who have been involved in past work on the legendary pantheon of the Crimson Tide football dynasty, will spearhead this massive round of renovations.
+The Alabama Board of Trustees approved Phase I of the project last fall, which initially included a $75.5 million upgrade to Alabama’s football stadium.
+Davis Architects of Birmingham, who have been involved in past work on the legendary pantheon of the Alabama Crimson Tide football dynasty, will spearhead this round of renovations once again.

-This will be the second round of renovations to Bryant-Denny Stadium in the last decade, following a separate $80.6 million expansion project approved back in February 2009, which Davis Architects also handled.
+These will be the second round Bryant-Denny Stadium renovations in the last decade alone following a separate $80.6 million expansion project approved back in February 2009, which Davis Architects also handled.

-The renovations will include a few new upgrades to BDS including:
+Other proposed renovations include new upgrades to BDS such as:

-— The Walk of Champions will be renovated to include a tunnel that leads directly to the locker room at the north side of the stadium.
+— The Walk of Champions will be renovated to include a tunnel that leads directly to the locker room behind the north end zone of the stadium.

-— The stadium’s East-facing press boxes along the 50-yard line will be transformed into 10 luxury boxes, which will be sold for a modest $5 million a pop.
+— The stadium’s press boxes on the east side along the 50-yard line will be transformed into 10 luxury boxes, which will be sold for a modest $5 million a pop.

-Funding for the project will come by way of $40.5 million in bonds, $25 million from gifts given to the Crimson Tide Foundation, and the remaining $10 million from reserves.
+Funding for the project will come by way of $48.4 million in bonds, $25 million from gifts given to the Crimson Tide Foundation, as well as various other donations and reserve funds.

-As the Crimson Tide football dynasty exponentially grows on the field, so must the facilities that drive the engine.
-When Bryant-Denny Stadium is all finished, it’ll stand as a testament to the continued success of Nick Saban’s program in Tuscaloosa.
+As the Crimson Tide dynasty exponentially grows on the field, so must the facilities that drive the engine.
+When Bryant-Denny Stadium is all finished, it’ll stand as a testament to the continued success of football coach Nick Saban’s program and as a safe haven for every Alabama football fan coming to home games in Tuscaloosa.